AnkitHarsh54/RAG-App/README.md

-# 📄 RAG Document Q&A App
+# 📄 Gemini RAG Document Q&A App

 This project is a **Streamlit-based RAG (Retrieval-Augmented Generation) application** that allows you to upload PDF or DOCX files and ask natural language questions about their content.
 It extracts text, builds embeddings, and uses **Google Gemini** to provide context-aware answers.